 Septimius Severus and Caracalla, on the triumphal arch at Lep tis Magna.
 But only with Elagabalus did the cult of Emesa gain general importance.
-After the death of the imperial priest, and after the failure of the attempt to elevate his god above all others, there was a reaction.
+After the death of the im perial priest, and after the failure of the attempt to elevate his god above all others, there was a reaction.
 But already in 231 Emesa advanced, against the legitimate emperor Alexander Severus, a pre-tender to the throne, supported, like Elagabalus, by Syrian troops.
 Under Philip the Arab, in 248-49, the city seemed to present a new candidate, Iotapia no, who was followed in 253-54 by a third, Lucius Julius Sulpi cio Uranius Antoninus.
 Emperor Galliena (253-268) restored the sanctuary of the sun god in Emesa, and under his successors Helios appears almost without interruption on coins.
 With Aurelian (270-275), as we shall see, came the new rise of the god.
 This, then, is the summary overview of more than a century of history.
 Where is Helios doro to be placed?
 Various historical hints give us a sure point of reference.
 Heliodorus does not yet know the Blem mi2 as dangerous adversaries of Rome; this shows that he is writing before the middle of the 3rd century.
+Instead he is informed about the new armoured which the novel was composed.

 Instead he is informed about the new armoured cavalry of the Sasanids, who clashed with Rome for the first time in the Persian war of Alexander Severus, 232-233.
-Cosf is set the chronological limits, within which which the novel was composed.
+Cosf is set the chronological limits, within which

-$^{{\}scriptstyle 2}$ Nomadic stitpe settled above Sienc, between the Nile and the Ro,so Sea.
+2 Nomadic stitpe settled above Sienc, between the Nile and the Ro,so Sea